NYSE:

 MEASURED & INDICATED

-80,700 OZ AU
+565,000 OZ AU

 INFERRED

-25,400 OZ AU
+153,000 OZ AU

-Exclusive of Reserves, Dec 31, 2023 (Company's 2023 10-K Report)
+Exclusive of Reserves, Dec 31, 2025 (McEwen's 2025 10-K Report)

 OVERVIEW

 The Gold Bar property is located on both patented lands and public lands managed by the Bureau of Land Management (BLM) Battle Mountain Field Office in Nevada.
-McEwen Mining has been actively developing the Gold Bar mine since 2013.
+McEwen has been actively developing the Gold Bar mine since 2013.

 In November 2017, the BLM published a Record of Decision for the Final Environmental Impact Statement, completing the National Environmental Protection Act (NEPA) process.
 Gold Bar became the first new gold mine in Nevada to receive permit approval in several years.

-Following permit approval, McEwen Mining initiated a comprehensive exploration program aimed at extending the mine's life.
+Following permit approval, McEwen initiated a comprehensive exploration program aimed at extending the mine's life.
 This involved expanding the mineral inventory around the planned open pits and exploring new areas on the property.

 In February 2018, a feasibility study was completed, with changes to the implementation strategy for the Gold Bar mine, such as the addition of a crushing, conveying and agglomeration plant and changes in heap leach pad construction.
 These changes were made to reduce project risk and maintain high capital efficiency.